 Grief is like a very wide, dark tunnel that you can’t avoid going through.

 Those who try to avoid the tunnel fail.
 Those who try to take the long way around the mountain to avoid the tunnel get stuck in years of sorrow and cynicism.
 Those who pretend that the tunnel doesn’t exist simply prolong their misery and the start of the healing journey.

 The tunnel of grief is a series of tasks that the mind and emotions must complete.
 Those who accept this can move through the tunnel into the light on the other side

 The smartest way to grieve is to use an experienced guide to get through the tunnel faster.

 The tunnel is both dark and wide.
 There are sharp rocks hidden in the shadows.
 People without a guide can spend a long time walking sideways in the wide tunnel.
 It wastes time.
 More importantly, it adds to your anguish.
 Of course, people make it through the tunnel without a guide.
 But, in my experience, they wander in the tunnel much longer than necessary.

-If you want to learn how to accept the process of grief and find the confidence to speed up your journey, call me.
-If you want a guide to help you get through it with the shortest and most direct route, then call me.
+If you want to learn how to accept the process of grief and find the confidence to speed up your journey, contact me.
+If you want a guide to help you get through it with the shortest and most direct route, then let's discuss it.
 Let’s talk for a few minutes on the phone about how therapy can make a difference and get you through the tunnel to a brighter place where you enjoy life again.